 - Joyful Dirt Premium Concentrated Organic Fertilizer

-- Mix with water or sprinkle directly on soil, use every month
+- Mix with water or sprinkle directly on the soil, use every month

 - Nutrient sources not disclosed